wise-code-lab/Atlantida-Back/README.md

 #

-In the `Atlantida.Tests` and `Atlantida.IntegrationTests` directory, you can run:
+In the `Atlantida.Tests` and `Atlantida.IntegrationTests` directories, you can run:

 ### `dotnet test`